seldonian-framework/Tutorials/_tutorials/custom_base_node.md

     return res
 {% endhighlight python %}
  </li>
  <li>Likewise, add a new function <code class='highlight'>vector_Precision()</code> to the same file that calculates the precision on each point in a set of points and returns a vector of floats.
+The outputs of this function are the \hat z(\theta,D) used to obtain the bound on the base variable in the <a href="{{ "/tutorials/alg_details_tutorial/#parse_tree" | relative_url}}">parse tree</a>.
 As before, we will use existing functions of the same file in our implementation of the vector precision.

 {% highlight python %}
 def vector_Precision(model,theta,X,Y):